Monisha-AK/Personal-Portfolio/README.md

 # Personal-Portfolio
 A personal portfolio as a small web development project using HTML, CSS, and JavaScript.
-GitHub: [your GitHub link]